dreamking60/d3-start-to-finish-leanpub/manuscript/33 Wrapping up.md

 * using a **layout function** to perform the geometric computations.
 This makes the application easier to test and also would make it easier to switch to a different rendering library if necessary
 * joining an array to a **group of elements** in order to place a country’s circles in a single `g` element
-* a significant amount of **detailed styling**, which hopefully has shown you the amount of CSS work that is often necessary to build a real world data visualization
+* a significant amount of **detailed styling**, which hopefully has shown you the amount of CSS work that is often necessary to build a real world data visualisation
-* adding an information **popup** to the visualization
+* adding an information **popup** to the visualisation
 * **handling state** using something similar to the Flux pattern.
-This is a simple, but powerful pattern that’s useful when building data visualizations (and other interactive applications)
+This is a simple, but powerful pattern that’s useful when building data visualisations (and other interactive applications)
 * using D3 to create a **menu**
 * **sorting** the countries using lodash
-* adding **transitions** (animations) to the visualization
+* adding **transitions** (animations) to the visualisation
-* adding a **legend**, **header** and **footer** to the visualization
+* adding a **legend**, **header** and **footer** to the visualisation

-Most (if not all) of what we’ve covered can apply to other visualizations and hopefully you’ve learned enough to help you build your own interactive data visualization using D3.
+Most (if not all) of what we’ve covered can apply to other visualisations and hopefully you’ve learned enough to help you build your own interactive data visualisation using D3.

 ## Where next?

 It’s really up to you where you’d like to take the knowledge you’ve learned in this book.
 However, some ideas are:

 * **modify** the Energy Explorer.
 For example, you could try changing the **color scheme**, or other aspects of the **look and feel**.
 If you’re feeling ambitious you might want to adapt it to a **different data set**!
-* try building **your own data visualization** from scratch, using similar techniques to those your learned in this book.
+* try building **your own data visualisation** from scratch, using similar techniques to those your learned in this book.
 You could use the same data set, or one of your own
 * **share your experiences** in the forum and let others know how you got on
 * **learn more about D3** through its homepage or other resources such as my own D3 in Depth, or tutorials from [Nadieh Bremer](https://www.visualcinnamon.com/blog/), [Curran Kelleher](https://www.youtube.com/user/currankelleher), [Shirley Wu](https://sxywu.com/) and [Amelia Wattenberger](https://wattenberger.com/blog).